DDMAL/VIM/README.md

 SSH into the server.
 After cloning the repository, set up a local `.env` file.
 Copy or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for database credentials `POSTGRES_USER` and `POSTGRES_PASSWORD`.
 Ensure that `POSTGRES_PASSWORD` is secure.
 Additionally, set `DJANGO_SECRET_KEY` with a secure secret key for Django.

 Ensure that the `DEVELOPMENT` variable is set to "false", and that `HOST_NAME` is set to the host name where the UMIL instance will be served (for example, "vim.linkedmusic.ca" or "vim.staging.linkedmusic.ca").
-Set the `PORT` variable to "80".
 Run the following commands:

 ```bash